Buying property in Greece

 Transfer

-Finalisation at the notary, including registrations and tax formalities.
+Finalisation at the notary, including registration and tax formalities.

 Costs and taxes